 Seat enthusiasts will find very little to moan about in Hyundai’s flagship Santa Fe SUV – not least because there’s space for seven to sit in comfort.
 All versions have full electric adjustment for both the driver and passenger, along with variable lumbar support.

 For a real treat you can specify the super-soft Nappa leather upholstery with a lozenged quilted design.
 But the real wow factor comes from the ‘climate control’ built into the front seats.
-Not only are they heated for those chilly mornings, but the Ultimate trim level has a three-step ventilation system to prevent sweaty back syndrome in the summer.
+Not only are they heated for those chilly mornings.
+Perfect for those that love cars with heated seats.
+But the Ultimate trim level has a three-step ventilation system to prevent sweaty back syndrome in the summer.
 That’s cool!

 The Vauxhall Astra’s seats are the best in the class – but you don’t have to take our word for it.
 They have actually been recognised and certified as the best by “Aktion Gesunder Rücken e.
 V.” – the Campaign for Healthy Backs in Germany.